Doberm4n/POELevelingGuide/GuideText/src/Act_10.md

-1. The Cathedral Rooftop (defeat Kitava's Cultists)
+1. The Cathedral Rooftop
+2. Cathedral Apex (defeat Kitava's Cultists)
+3. The Cathedral Rooftop
-2. The Ravaged Square (WAYPOINT)
+3. The Ravaged Square (WAYPOINT)
 4. Town (complete "Safe Passage")
 5. The Ravaged Square
 6. The Ossuary (TRIAL)